onwsk8r/gotime/README.md

 commenting judiciously on your inability to write decent software in comments that will appear in godoc.
 The first result on Google for your username won't be very flattering.

-## TODO
-- Add function to parse any ISO8601 date format
-- Custom unmarshal function
-- Add list of custom formats and parse function that tries them